 How do I Become a Tool Grinder, Filer, or Sharpener?

-What work experience do I need to become a Tool Grinder, Filer, or Sharpener?
+How Long Does it Take to Become a Tool Grinder, Filer, or Sharpener?

-Where do Tool Grinders, Filers, and Sharpeners Work?
+Tool Grinders, Filers, and Sharpeners work in the following industries:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain